 There are four steps in the process of constructing control limits for a time-between chart.
 Consider these steps in the context of the assessment of patient complaints.
 In time-between charts, control limits must be derived for rare events.
 If positive comments are more common, it is important to plot days to positive comments.
 If complaints are relatively rare, plot days to complaints.

-To verify that the event is rare, calculate R as the ratio of the number of events to frequency of the opposite event.
+To verify that the event is rare, calculate R as the ratio of the number of events to the frequency of the opposite event.
 For example, the ratio of complaints to positive comments.
 If positive comments are relatively rare, calculate R as the ratio of positive comments to complaints.
 R must always be less than 1.
 If the data distinguish between pre- and post-intervention periods, the value of R is calculated from either pre- or post-intervention data but not from all of the data.
 The period used for calculation of R is selected so that it would minimize the value of R. If the pre-intervention period has little variation in the duration of the event being tracked, R is calculated from the pre-intervention period.
 Otherwise, it is calculated from the post-intervention period.
 Then, comparing the observed data to the control limits allows us to examine the impact of the intervention.

 [H2] Step 2: Calculate Consecutive Time-Between Events

 Consecutive days between events are calculated based on what happened on the previous day and today.
 Exhibit 8.5 shows how these values are calculated for complaints.
 The analysis either plots consecutive complaints or consecutive positive comments, based on which one happens less often.
 If complaints are less frequent, the chart is constructed by plotting consecutive complaints on the y-axis and time since start on the x-axis.
 If otherwise, the control chart is constructed by calculating the consecutive instances of praise.